-Eligible leagues will be identified and randomly allocated to either the intervention group (multi-component, risk factor prevention) or control group (no contact group) following baseline data collection.
-Leagues will be matched on code (AFL or Rugby) and jurisdiction BMJ Open: first published as 10.1136/bmjopen-2017-018906 on 23 January 2018.
-Downloaded from http://bmjopen.bmj.com/ on April 19, 2024 by guest.
-Protected by copyright.

-(Victoria or NSW) and randomly allocated to an experimental condition in a 1:1 ratio.
+Eligible leagues will be identified and randomly allocated to either the intervention group (multicomponent, risk factor prevention) or control group (no contact group) following baseline data collection.
+Leagues will be matched on code (AFL or Rugby) and jurisdiction (Victoria or NSW) and randomly allocated to an experimental condition in a 1:1 ratio.
 The randomisation sequence will be computer generated by an independent statistician.
-This block randomisation of clubs to either the intervention or control condition will occur post-baseline data collection (i.e. once the telephone interviews for all club representatives and parents of junior players have been completed).
-Telephone interviewers collecting the post-intervention data will not be members of the research team.
-Due to the nature of the intervention, club representatives will not be blind to their club's experimental group allocation of clubs, as representatives from intervention clubs will be asked to answer an additional set of survey items regarding the intervention process.
-However, for the telephone interview with parents, interviewers will not know whether participants are from intervention or control clubs.
+This block randomisation of clubs to either the intervention or control condition will occur after baseline data collection (ie, once the telephone interviews for all club representatives and parents of junior players have been completed).
+Due to the nature of the intervention, club representatives will not be blind to their club's experimental group allocation.